fieldtrip/website/tutorial/epilepsy.md

 The data for this tutorial can be downloaded from [our ftp server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy/)

-All MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using an Elekta 306-channel system.
+All MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using a Neuromag/Elekta 306-channel system.
 This case report and the data are kindly provided by Professor [Stefano Seri](<https://research.aston.ac.uk/portal/en/persons/stefano-seri(448f2383-5cc6-48b7-ae19-f599c6e69c58).html>); the steps in the kurtosis pipeline itself are provided by [Dr Caroline Witton](https://www2.aston.ac.uk/lhs/staff/az-index/wittonc-0) on behalf of the Aston clinical team.
 The data has been clinically analysed by the staff of ABC using the software accompanying the MEG system.
 The FieldTrip analysis demonstrated here is only for educational purposes.

 The kurtosis beamformer method described here, for identifying the source(s) of epileptiform activity, was originally published by [Kirsch et al (2006)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5953276/).